kjolley/BIGSdb_documentation/administration.rst

 This tells BIGSdb to deny access to anybody unless their account name appears within a file called users.allow within the config directory.
 The users.allow file should contain one username per line.
+You can also use a usergroups.allow file.
+This file should contain the names of user groups, the members of which are allowed access.
+The file should contain one user group name per line.

 Alternatively, you can deny access to specific users, while allowing every other authenticated user.
 In config.xml, add the following directive: ::